villekf/OMEGA/README.md

 In order to enable OpenCL support, you're going to need an OpenCL SDK and (for implementation 2) ArrayFire (see below).

-On Ubuntu Linux you can alternatively just install the OpenCL headers (NOTE: UNTESTED):
+On Linux you can alternatively just install the OpenCL headers and library.
+Below examples are for Ubuntu, but the packages should exist for others as well.

+Headers:
 `sudo apt-get install opencl-headers`

 and then the library:
 `sudo apt-get install ocl-icd-opencl-dev`

+Alternative libraries in case the above one fails:
+`sudo apt-get install nvidia-opencl-dev` or
+`sudo apt-get install intel-opencl-icd`

 The SDK can be any (or all) of the following: CUDA Toolkit, Intel OpenCL SDK, OCL-SDK, AMD APP SDK.
 On all cases, the OpenCL library and header files need to be on your system's PATH.
 By default, the install_mex-file assumes that you have installed CUDA toolkit (Linux and Windows), AMD APP SDK v3.0 (Linux and Windows), OCL-SDK (Windows), AMD GPU Pro drivers (Linux) or Intel SDK (Linux and Windows).
 If you get an error message like "CL/cl.h: No such file or directory", the headers could not be found.
 You can also add these manually to `install_mex` by adding `-I/path/to/CL` and `-L/path/to/OpenCLlib` before the .cpp file (simply replace the CUDA paths with the correct ones).
 On Ubuntu you can use command `find / -iname cl.h 2>/dev/null` to find the required cl.h file and `find / -iname libOpenCL.so 2>/dev/null` to find the required library file.
 See `install_mex.m` for further details.